Timetable and events

 - Medway campus: The Student Hub

-Our Welcome Fairs are held over two days and are jam-packed with hundreds of sports and societies, great food and drink, live music and performaces.
+Our Welcome Fairs are held over two days and are jam-packed with hundreds of sports and societies, great food and drink, live music and performances.
 There's a different programme for each day and it's a great opportunity to bond with your housemates, meet new people and pick up loads of freebies.

 Events for international students